 These simple gardens are pretty and sure to lure lots of beautiful butterflies to your yard.
 To learn more about pollinator conservation and gardening, visit the Xerces Society’s Pollinator Conservation page.

-Nothing is more cooling in summer than a water garden filled with water lilies.
-Lack of space and resources for a garden pond keep most gardeners from growing these beautiful aquatic flowers, but what if a pond isn’t needed?
-Spacious troughs or large pots without drainage holes can be converted into small water gardens for miniature water lily varieties.
-If you have a partially sunny patio, deck, or flat garden space that can take the weight of a water-filled pot, you are set!
+Nothing is more pleasing and cool in summer than a water garden filled with water lilies.
+Most gardeners don’t consider growing these beautiful aquatic flowers because they lack the desire or space for a pond, but ponds are not needed if you grow small.
+Watertight, spacious troughs or pots can be converted into tiny water gardens for miniature water lilies.
+If you have a partially sunny patio, deck, or garden space that can take the weight of a water-filled pot, you are set!

 Choosing a Container